yhpgi/openwrt-bl201-boluwrt/feeds/packages/net/pppossh/README.md

 - SSH server's fingerprint has to be present in `~/.ssh/known_hosts` for the authentication to proceed in an unattended way.

-	Manually logging in at least once to the remote server from OpenWrt should do this for you.
+	Manually logging in at least once to the remote server from BoluWrt should do this for you.

 ## How to use it.